Clement Alexander Price: Early life and education

 Price was born on October 13, 1945, in Washington, D.C., the middle child of James Leo Price Sr., who was employed by the United States Department of the Treasury, and Anna Christine (Spann) Price, a home maker through much of his childhood, and later a domestic worker and professional seamstress.
 His older brother, James Leo Price Jr., a distinguished school principal (retired), returned to South Carolina to raise his family.
 Younger sister Jarmila Louise Price-Gaines, a director of music education programs, resides in California.
 Price's parents had both been participants in the Great Migration of African Americans from the American South in the early twentieth century.
 They evaded Jim Crow by moving to northern cities in search of better employment and educational opportunities for their children.

 Price felt fortunate to be brought up in Northeast Washington's Brentwood community surrounded by family and friends and the close-knit fellowship of Israel Metropolitan C.M.E.
 Church.
 He attended Washington's McKinley Tech High School, where he was an accomplished distance runner on the school's track team and competed in cross country and mile run events.
-Also, with his brother, he home delivered the major Washington newspapers.
+Also, with his brother, he home delivered the major Washington, D.C. newspapers.

 He earned bachelor's and master's degrees at the University of Bridgeport, and received a PhD in History at Rutgers University-New Brunswick.
-He cited as inspiration and mentors such founding historians of the African American experience as W.E.B.
-DuBois, John Hope Franklin, August A. Meier and Sterling Stuckey.
+He cited as inspiration and mentors such founding historians of the African-American experience as W. E. B. Du Bois, John Hope Franklin, August A. Meier and Sterling Stuckey.